CalebViverito/CMPS-4410-project/README.md

 Very useless

-Looks at uma
-Says if it has A rank in a race
+Looks at uma, says if it has A rank in a race